techidaily/site-games-able/source/_posts/trouble-with-xbox-and-pc-reconnection-tips-inside.md

 ## 1\.
 Update Your Xbox Wireless Controller on PC

- While you may frequently[update your Xbox Wireless Controller on your Xbox One or Xbox Series X|S](https://www.makeuseof.com/how-to-update-xbox-one-and-series-controllers/) , you can also update your controller through your PC.
+ While you may frequently [update your Xbox Wireless Controller on your Xbox One or Xbox Series X|S](https://www.makeuseof.com/how-to-update-xbox-one-and-series-controllers/) , you can also update your controller through your PC.
 In instances where your controller won't connect to your PC, installing a PC Xbox Wireless Controller update can fix the issue.

- To update your Xbox Wireless Controller on your Windows PC, you need to install the Xbox Accessories application from the[Microsoft Store](https://apps.microsoft.com/detail/xbox-accessories/9NBLGGH30XJ3?hl=en-us&gl=US&rtc=1) .
+ To update your Xbox Wireless Controller on your Windows PC, you need to install the Xbox Accessories application from the [Microsoft Store](https://apps.microsoft.com/detail/xbox-accessories/9NBLGGH30XJ3?hl=en-us&gl=US&rtc=1) .
 Once the Xbox Accessories app is installed on your PC, update your controller by following these steps:

 * Ensure your Xbox Wireless Controller is plugged into your PC via a USB cable.
 * Open the Xbox Accessories app on your PC.